Maison Ikkoku: Plot

 Meanwhile, Mitaka's endeavors have been hindered by his phobia of dogs, as Kyoko owns a large white dog named Soichiro in honor of her late husband.
-He eventually overcomes his phobia but, when he is about to propose to Kyoko, his family begins to goad him into a marriage with the pure and innocent Asuna Kujo.
+He eventually overcomes his phobia but, when he is about to propose to Kyoko, his family begins to goad him into an arranged marriage with the pure and innocent heiress Asuna Kujo.
 Feeling the pressure, Mitaka begins to pursue Kyoko with increased aggression.
 He slowly realizes that she has decided on Godai and is waiting for him to find a job and propose.
-Mitaka is completely pulled out of the race when he ends up thinking he slept with Asuna, who later announces a pregnancy.
-Taking responsibility, he proposes to Asuna, but finds out too late that it was her dog who was pregnant, not her.
+Mitaka is completely pulled out of the race following a drunken night, after which he misremembers sleeping with Asuna.
+When she later announces a pregnancy, he takes responsibility and proposes to Asuna, but finds out too late that it was her dog who was pregnant and not her; however he fully realizes that he has loved her since their first meeting and promises to never make her feel second-best in their marriage.

 As things begin to really go well for Godai, Kozue Nanao makes a reappearance in his life.
-Kozue tells Godai and the other Maison Ikkoku tenants that she is thinking of marrying another man, even though Godai said he has his own proposal, which makes Kozue believe he had proposed to her (which is another misunderstanding).
+Kozue tells Godai and the other Maison Ikkoku tenants that she is thinking of marrying another man, and when Godai said he is planning his own proposal, Kozue misunderstands and believes he intends to propose to her.
 Kyoko, feeling foolish and betrayed, slaps Godai and demands that he move out.
-When Godai refuses, he wakes up the next morning to find her gone back to her parents' apartment and her room empty.
-Godai tries to explain himself by visiting Kyoko every day, even though she will not answer the door.
-After she calms down a bit, Kyoko checks on the house and runs into the other tenants.
+When Godai refuses, he wakes up the next morning to find she has left, moving in with her parents and leaving her room empty.
+Godai tries to explain himself by visiting Kyoko every day, but she refuses to answer the door or grant him an audience.
+After her rage cools, Kyoko checks on Maison Ikkoku and runs into the other tenants.
 They try to convince her to return.